Best Steps To Grow Saffron In Containers

 - Put two fingers into the soil to check the moisture daily.

-- Start watering only once a week if there is standing water more than a day after watering.
+- Start watering only once a week if standing water is more than a day after watering.

 - Start watering three times a week if your soil is entirely dry (not moist) within a day.

 - Each season, fertilizer is applied.
 If you reside in a region with a brief, mild spring, fertilize your corms in the first few weeks of autumn.
 If you reside in a region with a protracted, mild spring, fertilize your bulbs as soon as they finish blooming.
-Your crocus corms will be able to survive until the following year by building up a substantial store of carbohydrates, thanks to this.
+Your crocus corms will be able to survive until the following year by building up a substantial store of carbohydrates.

 - Good fertilizer options include old manure, compost, and bonemeal.